juxt/yada/dev/resources/user-manual.md

 ## Routing

-Since the `yada.yada/resource` function returns a Ring-compatible handler, it is compatible with any Clojure URI router.
+Since the `yada` function returns a Ring-compatible handler, it is compatible with any Clojure URI router.

 If you use a data-structure for your routes, you can walk the tree to